 Compressed air leaks can be financially crippling under the wrong circumstances.
 The most terrifying aspect of a compressed air leak is just how long they can go undetected, especially if your air compressor and compressed air distribution components are not routinely inspected for proper operation.
 According to the Compressed Air & Gas Institute, depending on pressure requirements and energy costs, a single ¼-inch leak in a compressed air line can cost a facility from $2,500 to more than $8,000 per year.
 For just one leak, your company could be losing $2,500+ and not even know it.

 That one leak may not be noticeable at the bottom line.
-However, it can upset the functionality of the whole system when accompanied by other leaks.
+However, it can upset the functionality of the whole system when accompanied by other compressed air leaks.
 The added wear on the air compressor from producing that extra air can compromise equipment reliability, add operating hours to your machines and increase lifecycle costs.

 Persistent air leaks also decrease the longevity of your air compressors.
-These inefficiencies will only add up and put stress on the productivity of the facility, the uptime of the air compressors, air dryers and other compressed air system components.
+These inefficiencies will only add up and put stress on the productivity of the facility, the uptime of the air compressors, air dryers, and other compressed air system components.
 The first step is to be aware of this threat.
 The second is to address the issue.

-How to Identify a Compressed Air Leak
+How to Identify Compressed Air Leaks

 A simple walkthrough with a pair of good ears may detect some major leaks.
 Additionally, you might notice a change in equipment productivity.
-However, by the time either of these issues are detected this way, the problem has already become very costly.
+However, by the time either of the issues are detected this way, the problem has already become very costly.
 Specialized equipment and a skilled technician are required for reliable compressed air leak identification, especially in loud environments or where distribution piping is out of easy reach.
 Ultrasonic leak detection devices are the best tool to recognize compressed air leaks, which is exactly why we turn to them in our preventative maintenance strategies.
 Their regular use, according to a maintenance plan, can help maintain consistent and high functionality of a compressed air system.
 Regular leak audits reduce wasted energy expenses, unnecessary wear on air compressors and help prevent air compressor downtime.

 Since air leaks are almost impossible to see, other methods must be used to locate them.
-The best way to detect leaks is to use an ultrasonic acoustic detector, which can recognize the high frequency hissing sounds associated with air leaks.
+The best way to detect leaks is to use an ultrasonic acoustic detector, which can recognize the high-frequency hissing sounds associated with air leaks.

-At $0.05 per KWh:
+At $0.05 per kWh: